Dantali0n/OpenCSD/README.md

 - A kernel _CAN NOT_ return more data than is specified in the read request.
 - A race condition in update_file_handle can potentially remove other unrelated file handles from open_inode_vect.
-- Since invalidating FUSE internal caches depends on lookup / getattr their modification time; Reading a file regularly, setting the extended attributes and then reading the file again to get a snapshotted read will result in the read becoming a regular read if all these operations are performed within the same second.
-Mtime is Hjiacked to have modification times of regular files life in the past to circumvent this.
-See `FLFS_FAKE_MTIME` and `ino_fake_mtime` in the fuse_lfs module.

 #### Threading and Concurrency